 Often the NRN-specific evaluation topics are formulated in the RDP's evaluation plan.
 Once the NRN-related evaluation needs, topics and objectives have been defined, the NRN-specific evaluation questions are formulated in consistency with NRN-related objectives and shall be further specified with judgment criteria.
 NRN-specific indicators are formulated in consistency with the above judgment criteria.
-Concrete advice with respect to NRN evaluation elements will be provided in the NRN evaluation guidelines, to be published in 2016.
+Concrete advice with respect to the NRN evaluation elements will be provided in the NRN evaluation guidelines, to be published in 2016.

-&lt;sup>53 Capturing the success of your RDP: Guideliens for the ex post evaluation of 2007-2013 RDPs http://enrd.ec.europa.eu/enrd-static/evaluation/library/evaluation-helpdeskpublications/en/evaluation-helpdesk-publications\en.html
+54 Capturing the success of your RDP: Guidelines for the ex post evaluation of 2007-2013 RDPs http://enrd.ec.europa.eu/enrd-static/evaluation/library/evaluation-helpdesk-publications/en/evaluation-helpdesk-publications_en.html